15110-20 Northwest Freeway

 4555 Dacoma Street

-We'll try to better cover 4500 Dacoma, last known as the ExxonMobil Brookhollow Campus, in the future, where a strip mall (Brookhollow Marketplace) features Burlington, Floor & Decor, and a few smaller "big box" stores.
+Across the street is 4500 Dacoma, where the old ExxonMobil Brookhollow Campus was redeveloped into a strip mall (Brookhollow Marketplace) features Burlington, Floor & Decor, and a few smaller "big box" stores.

-Across the street was 10155 Northwest Freeway, a relatively short-lived Mobil gas station (late 1970s to early 1990s; may have briefly been a Shell toward the end).
+10155 Northwest Freeway The driveway outlets have been removed and the land has been used for highway expansion but this was once a relatively short-lived Mobil gas station (late 1970s to early 1990s; may have briefly been a Shell toward the end).

 Texas Department of Criminal Justice - Parole Division Region III Headquarters / 10110 Northwest Freeway